Ollie1994/kahoot_clone_v5/README.md

 The reason i picked Kahoot as a template for what to make was because it fit into what i wanted to learn and it had a very simplictic frontend that was easy to replicate.

 ## Description
+Kahoot is a quiz website/application that allows a person to quickly use existing quiz or create his own.
+The part i chose toi repilcate was the version most people use to use in the classroom, where the host hosts a game on a big screen in the classroom using a projector and students join via a unique game code on the mobile phones or laptops/pcs.

 ## Built With
 * Next.js